How to Configure Webhooks to Fluid Boards Integration

 You can learn more about how to initially create a board in Fluid by clicking here.

-Completing the Integration details
+Completing the Integration Details

 Each of the sections for the integration details are as follows: